Saint Anthony of the Desert

-Saint Anthony died peacefully at the age of 105 and, following his instructions, two of his disciples buried him in a grave next to his cell.
-He had only two mantles at the time of his death.
+Saint Anthony died at the age of 105.
+Two of his disciples buried him in a grave next to his cell, following his instructions.
+His entire worldly possessions at the time of death consisted of two mantles.
 He left one to Saint Athanasius of Alexandria, who later wrote his biography, and the other to Saint Serapion of Thmuis.
 Today, some of his relics, a skull and a leg bone, rest in the Church of Saint Trophime, in Arles.